ChunqiJIANG/jiang-azur/README.md

 > For access to 'jiang@azur' at the first time, please contact Jiang[^2].

-*You are possible to apply all the usages listed here on your own terminal if you have a similar environment and OS.
+*It is possible to refer to all the usages listed here on your own terminal if you have a similar environment and OS.
 Free to ask if have any questions.*

 [^1]: All Rights Reserved.